 As the bees were still not accustomed to their new home they were on the guard.
 Typically, our association has been misting bees with the Honey B Healthy when they open the hives.
 However, I decided to use the smoker.
 This was not going to be a typical hive opening.
 This was a job that would take some time and stir up the bees.
 I had my family watch from afar while my husband graciously offered to take some photos.

 First I placed the nuc that I was going to be working with on the ground and opened up the new hive.
 I added three new frames with the foundation that the kids and I made.
-Then I methodically transferred each frame from the nuc into the hive in the exact same placement as it had been in the nuc.
+Then I methodically transferred each of the 5 frames from the nuc into the hive in the exact same placement as it had been in the nuc.
+Lastly I added in 2 more new frames with foundation.
+The nuc will live in the center of the hive and build out.

 I followed all the same steps.
 This time, I felt more relaxed and enjoyed the transfer process.
 Once all the frames were added to the hive.
 I took a moment to listen.
 I could hear plenty of bees buzzing.
 Their low pitched buzzing was filling the air and the hive in front of me.
 Then, I heard the queen.
 She was singing.
 Over the low buzzing, I could hear a high pitched melodic song.
 It sounded so happy.
 I was amazed.
 I could not help smiling.